-The CPD subgroup oversees the continuing professional development and the promotion of best practice of careers and employability professionals across Ireland.
+The CPD subgroup is tasked with overseeing the continuing professional development and the promotion of best practice of careers and employability professionals across Ireland.
 The CPD subgroup identifies, sources, and/or delivers verified training courses and seminars in support of its members' professional development.